xodio/xod/docs/tutorial/install/README.md

 <div class="ui segment">
 <span class="ui ribbon label">Feedback</span>
-If you have a problem with uploading, please report it on our [forum](//forum.xod.io).
+If you have a problem with uploading, please report it on our <a href="//forum.xod.io">forum</a>.
 Describe what you're doing, what you expect to get, and what you actually get.
 We will help.
 </div>

 What’s next